-People tell you to beware, posted signs tell you to watch out for pickpockets, but what they don’t tell you is these bandits are 13 year old girls.
+People tell you to beware, posted signs tell you to watch out for pickpockets, but what they don’t tell you is these bandits are 13-year-old girls.
 Astounding isn’t it, the antics of the youth.
 We’ve all heard about gypsies, sly thieves in baggy colourful clothes.
 It pains me to stereotype but there really is no other way to describe these girls, and Paris is full of them.

 Joey and my first encounter with these gypsies happened at the North Paris Train Station not even five minutes after we disembarked.
-Somehow a small group of five girls were on us like magnets.
-Our first mistake was probably the big Canadian flag we had plastered across the shoulder of our bag labelling us as tourists, or maybe it was the tourist map we had in hand.
+Somehow a small group of five girls was on us like magnets.
+Our first mistake was probably the big Canadian flag we had plastered across the shoulder of our bag labeling us as tourists, or maybe it was the tourist map we had in hand.
 For all intensive purposes, we could have had “tourist” plastered across our forehead, the lions had found their prey.
 Joey had two bags, one on his back and one strapped to his front.
 They approached him first but decided I was a better target.
 I had my own big bag on my back and purse hanging off my shoulder.
 Because we were in transition from Belgium to France I had all our passports and some of our Euro’s stashed in it.

-Even after our encounter I am still a bit unfamiliar with their predation tactics, these young girls and sometimes boys, seem to travel in herds of 4-5 ambushing lone and unsuspecting backpackers with donation forms.
-From distant observations, it seems that these petty criminals report back to a main alpha gypsy, who is oftentimes a dominant and older female, likely bringing her their stolen loot.
+Even after our encounter, I am still a bit unfamiliar with their predation tactics, these young girls and sometimes boys, seem to travel in herds of 4-5 ambushing lone and unsuspecting backpackers with donation forms.
+From distant observations, it seems that these petty criminals report back to the main alpha gypsy, who is oftentimes a dominant and older female, likely bringing her their stolen loot.
 Popular stake out spots for these villains include; outside the incoming train stations and near all the popular tourist attractions (i.e. Notre Dame, Arc de Triomphe, Eiffel Tower… you get the idea).

 If you’re a visitor to Paris make sure you keep your tour maps close, and your purses closer.

-The Basilique Sacré Cœur was were we had our first encounter with the group of African Men.
+The Basilique Sacré Cœur was where we had our first encounter with the group of African Men.
 It was hard to avoid them as they position themselves strategically so that unsuspecting tourists have no choice but to walk by them in order to get to the landmarks.
 When we were conned, one of the men casually started making conversation.
 That’s how they sucker you in, by being personable.
 Before we knew it he had wrapped a bracelet around our wrists saying it was a gift from my country to you, “Hakuna Matata!”
-The catch is, even though he didn’t ask, after he ties the bracelet to your wrist, he will expect payment and harass an follow you with his friends until you give him money.
+The catch is, even though he didn’t ask after he ties the bracelet to your wrist, he will expect payment and harass and follow you with his friends until you give him money.
 It is very intimidating and I was scared they would become physically violent when we refused to pay.
 We ended up chucking a Euro at them and walking away as fast as we could into the Basilique.